trotttrotttrott/things/README.md

 ### Priority

-You can assign things a positive integer to represent priority - 0 being highest priority.
+You can assign things an integer priority value.
+Things are grouped by priority with blank lines between groups:
+- Priorities 0-4: Each is its own group, separated by blank lines
+- Priority 5+: All grouped together without separation

+Within each priority group, things are sorted by your chosen sort mode (age/priority/type).

 ### Done, Pause, Today